November 12, 2019, 3 p.m.

 Purchase tickets to any event online, by phone, at the box office, or at least one hour prior to a performance.
 Discounted tickets for some events are available for seniors, OCID holders, and students of all ages.
 All sales are final.

 About the Arts at Oberlin

 Founded in 1833, Oberlin is one of the nation’s top liberal arts colleges.
-Its Conservatory of Music and its art museum have secured throughout the world Oberlin’s reputation for artistic excellence.
-For those who live within driving distance of Oberlin, it is a haven for the performing and visual arts and a citadel for the life of the mind.
+The Oberlin Conservatory of Music and the Allen Memorial Art Museum have secured throughout the world Oberlin’s reputation for artistic excellence.
+Visitors to campus discover a haven for the performing and visual arts and a citadel for the life of the mind.

 Presented each July by Oberlin Conservatory of Music and The Cleveland Orchestra, the Cooper Competition showcases the most promising young musicians from around the world.
 Five days of performances on campus give way to the thrilling Concerto Finals at Severance Hall, where three finalists compete for the grand prize in concert with the orchestra.More about the Cooper Competition